dutertetimes/dutertetimes.github.io/news/_posts/2016-08-23-20160823T125001-Mass Oath-Taking Ceremony of BoD and Officers of the PCCI, ECOP, PhilExport and PFA.md

 ---
-title: Mass Oath-Taking Ceremony of BoD and Officers of the PCCI, ECOP, PhilExport and PFA
+title: Oath-Taking of BoD and Officers of the PCCI, ECOP, PhilExport and PFA
 date: 2016-08-23T12:50:01UTC
 excerpt: "Speech of President Rodrigo Roa Duterte during the oath-taking ceremony of the Board of Directors and Officers of the PCCI, ECOP, PhilExport and PFA at the Rizal Hall, Malacañang on August 23, 2016."
 layout: post